chumppp/CarSpotter/README.md

-# CarSpotter
+# Car Spotter
-Car Spotting Web App
+Web app used for car spotting.
+You can a car and it identifies the make and model